 The Common Cold

 Just like adults, children are also prone to catching a common cold.
 As their immune system develops and matures, babies are likely to have up to seven colds within their first year.
 It is important to keep them at home if you suspect that your baby has a cold.
-If you notice that your little one has a fever, keep them at home while they have an active fever, as well as an additional 24 hours after it has passed.
+If you notice that your little one has a fever, you should order baby fever medication online and keep them at home while they have an active fever.
 Most childcare facilities will not allow a child with a fever onto their premises to prevent it from spreading to other children in their care.

 Sore Throat in a Baby Or Tonsilitis